 traces remain) and converted Buddhist temples to Hindu temples.
 From the outside, the empire was threatened in 1283

-follower of Theravada Buddhism, a school of Buddhism which had arrived in southeast Asia from Sri Lanka and
+a follower of Theravada Buddhism, a school of Buddhism that had arrived in southeast Asia from Sri Lanka and

 subsequently spread through most of the region.